lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

    80/tcp   open  http
    3000/tcp open  ppp

    Nmap done: 1 IP address (1 host up) scanned in 0.19 seconds

-Currently there are three ports visible:  22, 80 and 3000 (visual studio code) Now turn on the firewall and see what happens.
+Currently there are three ports visible:  22, 80 and 3000 (visual studio code).
+Now turn on the firewall and see what happens.

 .. code-block:: bash